9 Important Stories From 2016 You're Likely To Have Missed

 The “anti-canal” movement said it will continue its fight against the mega-project, which is currently being studied for its feasibility.

-Funded by a secretive Chinese billionaire, Wang Jing, the Nicaraguan Canal project aims to connect east and west through the South American nation.
+Funded by a secretive Chinese billionaire, Wang Jing, the Nicaraguan Canal project aims to connect east and west through the Central American nation.

 Longer, wider and more complicated than the Panama Canal, the Nicaraguan project comes with many more risks than its smaller, southern cousin.